William Ponting and Mary Pearce

 Ann was baptised on 17 November 1777 at Berkeley, the daughter of William Ponting of Hamsfield.

 Ann Ponting of Berkeley married William Wetmore of Hill on 13 February 1801 at Berkeley.
-William Wetmore was the son of John Wetmore and Elizabeth Cox (Appendix I - Subsection 2).
+William Wetmore was the son of John Wetmore and Elizabeth Cox (Appendix I - Part 2).
 William was 1st cousin once removed of Hesther Wetmore who married Henry Ponting (below and Chapter 3)

 William and Ann had six children